 Travelers who don’t want to be led around Europe’s iconic cities by a tour guide flag are seeking out more intrepid and original ways to visit, says Murphy.
 To satisfy this approach, he recommends experiencing Italy’s Cinque Terre, a renowned region of five stunning coastal villages, with an organized itinerary that includes several modes of travel that go well beyond the typical tour bus: Cinque Terre: Hike, Bike & Kayak.

 A little closer to home, you can enjoy a similar smorgasbord of outdoor activities while traversing the great outdoors exclusively—sometimes even venturing into areas where (gasp!)
 Wi-Fi doesn’t work.
-Jordan says domestic itineraries such as Colorado: Hike, Bike, Raft & Kayak are seeing an increase in bookings because people are craving active trips that keep them outside, experiencing natural settings by land and water.
+Jordan says domestic itineraries such as Best of Colorado are seeing an increase in bookings because people are craving active trips that keep them outside, experiencing natural settings by land and water.
 “You’re doing all the things on this trip,” she says.

 Tourists trekking for Gorillas with their guides in Rwanda.
 Photo courtesy of Grant Thomas